End-to-End Conformal Calibration for Optimization Under Uncertainty: Introduction

 As such, there is as of yet \emph{no} comprehensive methodology for training calibrated uncertainty-aware deep learning models end-to-end with downstream decision-making objectives.
 In this work, we provide the first such methodology.
 We make three specific contributions corresponding to the three issues identified above:

-\begin{enumerate}[nosep,left=1em] \item \textbf{We develop a methodology for training prediction models end-to-end with downstream decision-making objectives and conformally calibrated uncertainty estimates in the context of the \emph{conditional robust optimization} problem.} This framework is illustrated in \Cref{fig:diagram}.
-By including differentiable conformal calibration layers in our model during training, we close the loop and ensure that feedback from the uncertainty's impact on the downstream objective is accounted for in the training process, since not all model errors nor uncertainty estimates will result in the same downstream cost.
-This end-to-end training enables the model to focus its learning capacity on minimizing error and uncertainty on outputs with the largest decision-making cost, with more leeway for outputs that have lower costs. \item \textbf{We propose using partially input-convex neural networks (PICNNs) \citep{amos_input_2017} to approximate arbitrary convex uncertainty sets for the conditional robust optimization problem.} Due to the universal convex function approximation property these networks enjoy \citep{chen_optimal_2019}, this approach enables training far more general representations of uncertainty than prior works have considered, which in turn yields substantial improvements on downstream decision-making performance.
-Importantly, PICNNs are well-matched to our conditional robust optimization problem, as we show that the robust problem resulting from this parametrization can be tractably reformulated as a convex optimization problem. \item \textbf{We propose an exact and computationally efficient method for differentiating through the conformal prediction procedure during training.} In contrast to prior work \citep{stutz_learning_2022}, our method gives exact gradients, without relying on approximate ranking and sorting methods. \end{enumerate}
+\begin{enumerate}[nosep,left=1em] \item \textbf{We develop a framework for training prediction models end-to-end with downstream decision-making objectives and conformal-calibrated uncertainty sets in the context of the \emph{conditional robust optimization} problem.} This framework is illustrated in \Cref{fig:diagram} (bottom).
+By including differentiable conformal calibration in our model during training, we close the loop and ensure that feedback from the uncertainty's impact on the downstream objective is accounted for in the training process, since not all model errors nor uncertainty estimates will result in the same downstream cost.
+This end-to-end training enables the model to focus its learning capacity on minimizing error and uncertainty on outputs with the largest decision-making cost, with more leeway for outputs that have lower costs. \item \textbf{We propose using partially input-convex neural networks (PICNNs) as the nonconformity score function for conformal prediction, enabling the approximate parametrization of arbitrary compact, convex uncertainty sets in the conditional robust optimization problem.} To the best of our knowledge, no existing works use PICNNs to parametrize such arbitrary convex uncertainty sets.
+Due to the universal convex function approximation property these networks enjoy \citep{chen_optimal_2019}, this approach enables training much more general representations of uncertainty than prior works have considered, which in turn yields substantial improvements on downstream decision-making performance.
+Importantly, PICNNs are well-matched to our conditional robust optimization problem: we show that the robust problem resulting from this parametrization can be reformulated as a tractable convex optimization problem. \item \textbf{We propose an exact and computationally efficient method to differentiate through the conformal prediction procedure during training.} Unlike prior work \citep{stutz_learning_2022}, our method gives exact gradients, without using approximate ranking and sorting methods. \end{enumerate}